Cost Optimization

 Here’s why it’s gaining traction and what to consider:

-- No Forced Upgrades: With Oracle, staying fully supported often means you’re pressured into upgrading to newer versions to continue receiving patches.
+• No Forced Upgrades: With Oracle, staying fully supported often means you’re pressured into upgrading to newer versions to continue receiving patches.
 Third-party support extends the life of your existing software without requiring upgrades.
 Even if your Oracle products are at end-of-life in Oracle’s eyes, a third-party provider will keep supporting them (including creating custom patches or workarounds for bugs) for as long as you need.
-This is a big draw for customers on legacy Oracle applications like PeopleSoft, JD Edwards, or E-Business Suite, who may not want to undertake a costly migration to Oracle’s cloud apps just to stay supported.
-Third-party support lets you run your stable ERP for 5, 10, or 15 more years with updates for tax and regulatory changes, security fixes, etc., avoiding the expensive upgrade cycles Oracle would push on you.
+This is a significant draw for customers using legacy Oracle applications, such as PeopleSoft, JD Edwards, or E-Business Suite, who may not want to undertake a costly migration to Oracle’s cloud applications just to stay supported.
+Third-party support allows you to run your stable ERP for 5, 10, or 15 more years, with updates for tax and regulatory changes, security fixes, and more, thereby avoiding the expensive upgrade cycles that Oracle would impose.
 It decouples your software’s usable life from Oracle’s dictated support timeline.

-- Licensing and Legal Considerations: Moving to third-party support does not mean giving up your Oracle licenses – those remain yours and perpetual under the terms you bought them.
-You are simply not paying Oracle for support services anymore.
-Oracle’s contract usually terminates your access to Oracle patches and Knowledge Base, but you retain the right to run the software.
-Oracle sometimes spreads fear, uncertainty, and doubt that leaving their support is illegal or will cause compliance issues; in reality, as long as you stay within the bounds of your license entitlements, you are within your rights to self-support or use a third party.
+• Licensing and Legal Considerations: Moving to third-party support does not mean relinquishing your Oracle licenses – those remain yours and are perpetual under the terms you purchased them.
+You are no longer paying Oracle for support services.
+Oracle’s contract usually terminates your access to Oracle patches and the Knowledge Base, but you retain the right to run the software.
+Oracle sometimes spreads fear, uncertainty, and doubt that leaving their support is illegal or will cause compliance issues; in reality, as long as you stay within the bounds of your license entitlements, you are within your rights to self-support or use a third-party support provider.
 Oracle cannot cancel your licenses outright just because you switched support vendors.
-That said, you should review your contracts for any third-party support restrictions (and very old contracts or ULA terms to ensure there’s no clause requiring continuous Oracle support – this is rare).
-Also, be aware that if you need to return to Oracle’s support (for example, to upgrade to a new product version), you may have to pay back support fees or purchase new licenses, depending on how long you were off support.
+That said, you should review your contracts for any third-party support restrictions (and very old contracts or ULA terms to ensure there’s no clause requiring continuous Oracle support – this is rare.
+Also, be aware that if you need to return to Oracle’s support (for example, to upgrade to a new product version), you may be required to pay back support fees or purchase new licenses, depending on the duration of your support lapse.
 Many organizations use third-party support as a bridge to a new system or a long-term cost-saving strategy.
 If needed, they can re-enroll in Oracle support in the future by paying the standard penalties or buying new licenses – it’s not a one-way door.

-- Trade-offs and Risks: Third-party support is unsuitable for every scenario.
-You will no longer receive official patches or product updates from Oracle, which means you won’t have automatic access if Oracle releases a critical patch or new feature.
+• Trade-offs and Risks: Third-party support is unsuitable for every scenario.
+You will no longer receive official patches or product updates from Oracle, which means you will not have automatic access if Oracle releases a critical patch or new feature.
 For some, this is acceptable – many organizations on mature versions don’t need constant patches, or the third-party provider will develop their fixes for you.
-But for others, especially if there are compliance requirements for vendor-provided patches, this could be a concern.
+However, for others, especially those with compliance requirements for vendor-provided patches, this could be a concern.
 There’s also a perceived risk that Oracle might become more aggressive in license audits once you leave their support as a means of pressure (audit risk is often cited as a consideration).
 However, maintaining good license hygiene (as discussed in the optimization section) can mitigate this – if you’re compliant, an audit should hold no fear.
-Vendor reliability is another factor: Ensure you choose a reputable third-party provider with a track record since you’ll rely on them for mission-critical support.
-Rimini Street and Spinnaker have been in the business for over a decade and support thousands of Oracle customers worldwide, including many Fortune 500 firms, which has helped validate the third-party support model.
+Vendor reliability is another key factor: ensure you choose a reputable third-party provider with a proven track record, as you’ll rely on them for mission-critical support.
+Rimini Street and Spinnaker have been in the business for over a decade, supporting thousands of Oracle customers worldwide, including many Fortune 500 firms, which has helped validate the third-party support model.
 Oracle has pursued legal action against third-party providers (most famously Rimini Street).
 Still, those cases revolved around how support materials were obtained, not the legality of using third-party support.
 Today, third-party support is an established option enterprises use globally, and Oracle customers have the right to choose it.

 Negotiation Tactics with Oracle